UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 That is, until you shake his hand.

 The thing is gnarled and hard as raw bone.
 It's instantly clear you are touching a weapon.
 The hands that just sugared everyone's coffee are the same that knocked out Fabricio Werdum, Mark Hunt, Alistair Overeem, Junior dos Santos and nine other professional fighters across a 17-2 pro career.
-Those are the hands that jab, feint, parry and fool opponents until they can lace through with thudding power, growing almost sentient at the first sign of weakness or blood.
+Those are the hands that jab, feint, parry and fool opponents until they can lace through with thudding power, growing almost sentient at the first hint of weakness.
 Those are the hands of the baddest man on the planet, as the UFC heavyweight champion is commonly known.
 Those are the hands that on January 20 will duel with those of Francis Ngannou, the Cameroonian-French phenom with a barreling hype train and his own ghastly highlight reel.
 If Miocic can win—which he's not favored to do—he'll set the UFC record for heavyweight title defenses.

 As it happens, those hands are the same ones that restart stopped hearts, splint broken bones, insert IV needles, administer drugs from aspirin to morphine and comfort vulnerable people on the worst days of their lives.
-As a first responder, Miocic takes part in many of the roughly 800 calls that Valley View takes each year.
+As a first responder, Miocic participates in many of the roughly 800 calls that Valley View takes each year.
 He has saved lives and he has lost them, many times over.

 "I love what I do because I go train, then I come here and it's a total 180," he says.
 "It's calm, collected.
-We talk about fighting, but we also talk about work, about life, what we're having for dinner.
+We talk about fighting but we also talk about work, about life, what we're having for dinner.
 It breaks me off from fighting, and it keeps me grounded.
 These guys check me a lot.
 I don't act like I'm better than anyone, but they keep me grounded."

 He's been a firefighter for nine years now, starting well before it became clear he could make a real run in MMA.
 Since then, the champ has found fame and fortune in the cage.
 According to public records, in 2017 Miocic, 35, earned $690,000 for one fight, a win over dos Santos.
 In 2016, he took in a reported $930,000 combined for three victories.
 Miocic doesn't even know how much he made last year as a part-time paramedic, splitting about 10 shifts a month between Valley View and nearby Oakwood.
 It wasn't a lot, especially compared with his fight purses.
 The average full-time firefighter earns about $52,000 per year, according to national estimates.